 Monterrey has unique initiatives that pull together entrepreneurs and feed the city’s ecosystem.
 Some of the companies taking part include IBM, Neoris, Alfa, Arca Continental, Banamex, Cemex, and the well-known Tec de Monterrey, University of Monterrey, and Autonomous University of Nuevo Leon.

 Like Guadalajara, Monterrey has its own unique characteristics as a city and as a technological hub.
-It’s geographical location and culture has a lot to do with it.
+Its geographical location and culture have a lot to do with it.
 Let’s take a look at its characteristics:

-The average salary in Monterrey, Nuevo Leon for IT professionals is $26,888 / yr
+According to our Tech Salaries Report 2023, the average salary in Monterrey, Nuevo Leon for IT professionals is $38,160 / yr

 As Mexico’s industrial, cultural, and professional center, a city that is home to 21 million people, thousands of businesses, and companies, Mexico City has its own unique advantages as a tech hub.
 As the center of much goings-on in the country, the capital has always been known as a high-energy and fast-moving place that embraces change and innovation.

-Known as the cultural and innovation center of Mexico, the capital has a lot going on.
+Known as Mexico’s cultural and innovation center, the capital has a lot going on.
 Some of its unique characteristics include:

-The average salary in Mexico City for IT professionals is $27,495 / yr
+According to our Tech Salaries Report 2023, the average salary in Mexico City for IT professionals is $47,520/ yr

 Tijuana’s reputation is often thought of as a party town sin-city type place, but it has worked to shift this image into a more serious industrial center.
 According to the Financial Times, the city has strategically used its prime location to take advantage of investment opportunities and become a strategic partner of the U.S. and its tech industry.